webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 https://docs.microsoft.com/en-us/windows/win32/amsi/how-amsi-helps) is
 a good start.
-We also won't be spending too much time explaining how existing bypasses work in depth, as there are plenty of resources out there that do this much better than I would, including some linked in this article.
+We also won't be spending too much time explaining how existing bypasses work in depth, as there are plenty of resources out there that do this much better than I would, including some linked to in this article.

 In this post we will stay in the context of AMSI and PowerShell.
 (AMSI is a lot more than just PowerShell).